Our little piece of marine paradise

 How do I hire a mooring?

-You can book online at the RIA website and make a booking up to three months in advance.
-If you do not have access to the internet, you can contact Central Reservations Monday to Friday on 9432 9111 between 8.30am and 5.00pm, or the Visitors Centre on the Island or at Fremantle B Shed Visitor Centre.
+You can make a booking online, up to three months in advance.
+If you do not have access to the internet, you can contact Central Reservations Monday to Friday on 9432 9111 between 8.30am and 5.00pm, or the Visitors Centre on the Island or at Fremantle E Shed Reception.

 How is the maximum vessel length determined for my mooring?